wp-plugins/wp-admin-bar-removal/readme.txt

 == Upgrade Notice ==

 = 2014.0708.0383 =
-* Update [BUGFIX] Fixed Dashboard Appearance Glitch and Update Problem Issues - Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ to 3.8+ for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!
+* Update [BUGFIX] Fix Dashboard Appearance Glitch and Update Issues - Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ to 3.8+ for Minimal Memory Load and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!

 = 2014.0707.0383 =
 Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ to 3.8+ for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!